 Week 4 of VC School: Quantitative Due Diligence

-“Week 4 of VC School: Quantitative Due Diligence” is part of a ten-week series from the interns at Bowery Capital.
+“Week 4 of VC School: Quantitative Due Diligence” is part of a seven week series from the interns at Bowery Capital.
 The series will cover lessons learned and concepts covered during the weekly “VC School” meeting, a program taught by the Bowery Capital team designed to teach interns the fundamentals of the venture capital space.
 This summer, we want to open our doors and share these lessons with the broader community.

 Last week, we did a broad overview of the due diligence process focusing on qualitative factors to consider while reviewing a deal.
 This week, we did a deep dive into the quantitative components of the due diligence process.
 To reiterate, there are many categories to consider when reviewing a company during due diligence including: market size, team, deal terms, product, competition, valuation and financials.
 When thinking about quantitative due diligence we typically focus on market size, company financials, and valuation.
 Some main things to consider when conducting quantitative due diligence are below.